 Your community likely offers numerous opportunities to volunteer.
 Also check out this list for other opportunities to get involved in helping others.

-Sometimes it has become almost a cliche to say to someone who is hurting, “I’ll keep you in my prayers.”
+How many times do you hear “sending thoughts and prayers” when there is a death or other tragedy?
 But I think if we say that, we should mean it.
 Sometimes it can be hard to pray for oneself or to ask others for prayer, it may seem selfish or weak.

 But prayer is an integral part of most faith traditions that I know of; Christians are encouraged to “pray without ceasing.”
 (1 Thessalonians 5:17) Thinking and meditating on scripture and other words of “faith, hope, and love” can counteract the negative thinking that usually drives depression.

 Darren and I want to assure you there is hope for depression and you do not have to suffer alone.
 Start with your doctor and check out any other resources in your community and on-line.
 As Darren said at the end of his article,